Where's The Sun Cause I Can't See It // Music Video

 Jake received his first drum kit as a gift from his grandmother when he was three years old.
 Born in LA, he relocated to DFW where he played in bands throughout middle and high school.
 After undergrad at UT Austin he considered going to law school to become an attorney, but ultimately decided that he couldn’t turn his back on his first passion of music.

 As drummer and co-founder of Kicks & Khords, he opened for Three6Mafia, Lil White, Afroman, and members of the Wu Tang Klan.
-He continued to gig with hip hop and metal bands, but as the COVID-19 pandemic waned, Matt made Jake aware of the opportunity to join Halfway Atlantic, and he took the plunge.
+He continued to gig with hip hop and metal bands, but as the COVID-19 pandemic waned, Matt made Jake aware of the opportunity to join Halfway Atlantic.